VIC.GOV.AU | Policy and Advisory Library

 • building industry-school partnerships that provide for local community needs and endeavours

-• encouraging students to become involved with businesses in their local community
+• encouraging students to become involved with industry in their local community.

 Benefits for the community